Kellerossel/Kellerossel/README.md

 Hi,

-This is just the Profile or someone who isn't that deep into coding.
-I just wanna have fun with coding :D
+I dont have much Experience with like anything, just wanna have fun with coding :D